djaus2/GoogleIoTHub/README.md

 This is a work in progress:

-- D2C Console app **GoogleIoTHubD2C** that writes last telemetry send to IOT Hub to temp file.
+- D2C Console app **GoogleIoTHubD2C** that writes last telemetry send to Azure IoT Hub to temp file.
 - Device Simulator Console App **simulated-device**
 - Extracted single generic telemetry send to class library **SendTelemetry2Hub**
   - Added **simulated-device-local** console app that uses it locally.: